mikeroyal/Scala-Guide/README.md

 [Eclipse Deeplearning4J (DL4J)](https://deeplearning4j.konduit.ai/) is a set of projects intended to support all the needs of a JVM-based(Scala, Kotlin, Clojure, and Groovy) deep learning application.
 This means starting with the raw data, loading and preprocessing it from wherever and whatever format it is in to building and tuning a wide variety of simple and complex deep learning networks.

 [Play Framework](https://github.com/playframework/playframework) is a web framework combines productivity and performance making it easy to build scalable web applications with Java and Scala.

-[Dotty](https://github.com/lampepfl/dotty) is a research compiler that will become Scala 3.

 [AWScala](https://github.com/seratch/AWScala) is a tool that enables Scala developers to easily work with Amazon Web Services in the Scala way.